 What's HR’s role?

-- Help to break through the silence in your organisation
+Help to create awareness about the menopause in your organisation and break the stigma

-2) The menopause at work: a guide for people professionals - a comprehensive guide to help HR and occupational health teams develop a supportive framework for employees experiencing the menopause.
+Download The menopause at work: a guide for people professionals to access comprehensive advice to help HR and occupational health teams develop a supportive framework for employees experiencing the menopause.

 Help us break the stigma so that people of all ages can achieve their true potential at work

-Help break the stigma in your workplace with our posters, leaflets and social media graphics
+Help break the stigma in your workplace with our downloadable resources

 A supportive line manager can help someone going through the menopause reach their full potential at work